 Articolo pubblicato nel novembre 1994 in occasione di “27th ISATA – International Symposium on Automotive Technology & Automation”, pagine 51-57, ISBN 0-947719-64-4

 Today CAD systems are mainly conceived as tools for the production of detailed and fully defined geometric models.
-The technological improvement of such systems can reduce dramatically the time required to obtain a stable model of a new product.
-Besides, the introduction of rapid prototyping techniques offers a new perspective in their usage and sets new requirements.
-CAD systems have to provide the designer with complete support for implementing feedbacks coming from the analysis of the prototype.
-In our experience, these feedbacks are often indications for refining and optimizing the part and for catching minor errors and do not affect the logical and functional structure of the part.
-Therefore, the designer should be able to change the shape of the part, add new features and modify geometrical dimensions without losing the model integrity and significance; parametric and variational CAD systems offer this kind of functionalities.
+The technological improvement of such systems are dramatically reducing the time required to generate the final geometric model of a new product.
+The introduction of rapid prototyping techniques (nw called 3D printing) offers a new perspective in their usage and sets new requirements for the software tools.
+CAD systems must fully support the designer in implementing the feedback coming from the analysis of the prototype.
+In our experience, the feedback is often an indication for the need to further refine and optimize the part.
+While a physical prototype can catch minor design errors, in general does not affect the main logical and functional structure of the part.
+The designer should be able to change the shape of the part, add new minor features and modify geometrical dimensions without losing the model geometrical integrity and consistency; parametric and variational CAD systems support this kind of functionalities.

-In order to verify the practical implications of coupling prototyping techniques with parametric design tools, we chose a significant design problem: the design of a motorbike engine with six cylinders and five valves each cylinder, already sketched in the main structure, but incomplete in a lot of characteristics and dimensions.
+In order to verify the practical implications of coupling prototyping techniques with parametric design tools, we chose a real-life design problem: the design of a motorbike engine with six cylinders and five valves each cylinder.
+The design was already sketched in the main structure, with several characteristics and dimensions left undefined.

 First, we defined a logical structure of the specific design process, the freedom degrees of the part and the full set of functional and geometrical relations.
-Then, on the basis of this analysis, we analyzed the CAD systems commercially available and chose Eureka, a new parametric and variational CAD system realized by Cad.Lab.
-With respect to other systems, Eureka provides the tools for representing the wider set of relations and offers good functionalities and performance with direct support from the original software company.
+Then, on the basis of this analysis, we scrutinized the major CAD systems commercially available and selected Eureka, a new parametric and variational CAD system by Cad.Lab.
+Compared to other systems, Eureka provides a wider range of tools for representing the design relationships and offers great functionalities and performance combined with direct tech support from the software developers.

-The use of a parametric and variational system was fundamental in this phase because the changes could be done interactively with an immediate graphical feedback.
-The changes required by experts where fully supported by the CAD model we realized because, as expected, they do not have any impact on the logical structure of the design but only in non functional detail and minor
+The use of a parametric and variational system was fundamental in this phase because the changes could be done interactively with immediate graphical feedback.
+The changes required by experts were fully supported by the CAD model we realized because, as expected, they do not have any impact on the logical structure of the design but only in non-functional detail and minor

 Feedbacks from the experts showed that the immediate availability of a real prototype is effective in reducing the lead time and improving the part quality.